Parking Lot Accidents & Insurance: Fault, Claims & Coverage Explained

 • The other driver caused it (identified): Their liability insurance pays for your repairs.
 You typically pay nothing out of pocket.

 • Hit-and-run or uninsured driver: Your collision coverage or uninsured motorist property damage (UMPD) coverage steps in, subject to your deductible.
+The hit-and-run insurance claims guide covers which coverages apply depending on whether your car was parked or moving at the time of impact.

 • No-fault states: Personal Injury Protection (PIP) or MedPay may cover your medical expenses first, regardless of who caused the accident.